September 14, 2019

 I want to talk about you creating music videos and directing things.
 I want to hear about your process, how you shape your ideas and what sort of things you look at.
 What do you love about it; what do you hate about it?

 I am a very visual person.
 It’s what fires off the most stuff in my brain.
 I went to McGill for English Lit but my original plan was to go to Pratt in Brooklyn for Illustration – which obviously didn’t pan out because going to school in the states is like a million dollars.
-But at the end of the day I think all forms of creativity is linked to the same internal source but you can flex it in different ways.
+But at the end of the day I think all forms of creativity are linked to the same internal source but you can flex it in different ways.

 I think I got into direction because it was a way to bridge the gap of music and visuals.